-Cargo theft often is thought of as a silent and victimless crime despite the fact that it accounts for losses of billions of dollars annually in the United States.
-The most common incidences of cargo theft involve gangs who steal high-value commodities from loaded trailers.
+Cargo theft often is thought of as a silent and victimless crime, despite the fact that it accounts for losses of billions of dollars annually in the United States.
+The most common incidents of cargo theft involve gangs who steal high-value commodities from loaded trailers.
 Substantial losses can also occur from facility burglaries.

 In any business, the mechanics of its supply chain help the various management groups keep track of the flow of goods from one point to another.
 Therefore, if the supply chain loses control or has a substantial disruption, a chain of instability is created.
 This disruption influences not only the business areas, but also indirectly large portions of the economy.

 Cargo theft has notable downstream costs that exceed the value of the goods stolen.
 While it is difficult to quantify these costs, they are estimated through varied methods that are passed to the consumer.

 The most dominant impact may be in a revision of economic order quantity (EOQ), which can “pull” or “push” mutual supply chains between raw material suppliers and end shippers.
 In addition, as noted by Dan Burgess in his book Cargo Theft, Loss, Prevention, and Supply Chain Security, “Loss of market share presents multiple issues for manufacturers, including the loss of customers, increased sales for competitors, and additional costs to the manufacturer to win back customer loyalty.”